Succeeding in exercise is more than just performing well. It is also about how well you prepare for your sport or activity.

-After any physical activity, eating protein such as lean meat, nuts, or eggs will help your body repair any damage and build muscle mass in recovery.
+After you exercise, eating protein such as lean meat, nuts, or eggs will help your body repair any damage and build muscle mass in recovery.
 Adding carbs to that will provide your body with enough energy to properly digest your protein source and begin the necessary repairs to your body.

 Get warmed up with some light movement.

 Much like how the orchestra tunes before playing the symphony, your body needs to be warmed up in preparation for your sport.
-Allow yourself at least ten minutes of warm up before serious exercise.
-This helps to prevent injuries caused by cold muscles, and it will improve your sport performance.
+Allow yourself at least ten minutes of warm-up before serious exercise.
+This helps to prevent injuries caused by cold muscles, and it will improve your sports performance.

 It also helps to physically warm your body up before exercising.
 Wear warm clothes and drink water that is at least lukewarm to help raise your body temperature and prevent exercise injuries.

 Did you know that there is a right and a wrong way to stretch before exercise?
 Traditional static stretching, where you hold still in a pose for several seconds causes your muscles to lengthen and relax.
-While this is great for injury recovery and a cool down routine, it can inhibit sport performance.
+While this is great for injury recovery and a cool-down routine, it can inhibit sports performance.
 You need your muscles to be coiled and ready to spring for exercise, especially high-intensity sports like basketball or running.

-Take your sport preparation to the next level by mentally training.
+Take your sports preparation to the next level by mentally training.

-Take your mental preparation for your sport to the next level by looking into sport psychology.
+Take your mental preparation for your sport to the next level by looking into sports psychology.

 Determine what your short- and long-term goals are for your sport.
 Figure out what steps you need to take to accomplish these goals and take action to put those steps in motion.
 Visualize yourself succeeding repeatably until it becomes reality.

 By planting these positive images of success in your mind, achieving your goals will become significantly easier to accomplish.